 Oh wait!
 I forgot to mention one other thing!

 It doesn't happen all the time, but it's very possible that your garlic might turn blue when you pickle it.
-Yup!
-It's a thing!
+Yes seriously.
 Blue garlic.
 Like, BRIGHT BLUE.
+It's a thing!
+Who knew?
 But fear not!
 This is perfectly natural and perfectly edible!

 It's caused by an enzyme in the garlic that reacts with any kind of acid.
 You might have experienced this in your regular cooking when you add lemon juice to your garlic.
 Crazy, huh?
 True story.